 The service does not offer users any live support.
 And every month, there's a two-hour offline period of time — meaning, your blog will be inaccessible for two hours a month to all users.

-The responsive templates and a drag-and-drop builder make it easy to design a mobile-friendly and beautiful site for your blog.
+The responsive templates make it easy to design a mobile-friendly site for your blog.
 With the free plan, there are no ads but SEO assistance and support is limited.

-There are a number of hosting service options to choose from when sharing your blog.
+There are a number of hosting service options to choose from when starting your blog.
 These options offer a variety of features and are ideal for many different users.

-So, review the options we covered above and dive into their features and pricing pages to determine which is the right fit for your blog.
+Review the options we covered above and dive into their features and pricing pages to determine which is the right fit for you.